Rehabilitation Programs Division

 Cognitive Intervention Transition Program

-The mission of the Cognitive Intervention Transition Program is to prepare offenders for the transition from administrative segregation to general population.
+The mission of the Cognitive Intervention Transition Program is to prepare inmates for the transition from restrictive housing to general population.

 TDCJ - Rehabilitation Programs Division